 Privacy & Data Protection Policy

-The GDPR protects the rights of individuals by specifying certain rules regarding what organisations can and cannot do with information about people.
-A major component of this regulation is the principle that organisations process individuals’ data lawfully and fairly.
+The EU & UK GDPRs protect the rights of individuals by specifying certain rules regarding what organisations can and cannot do with information about people.
+A major component of these regulations is the principle that organisations process individuals’ data lawfully and fairly.

 CLFA is a subsidiary of Across the Pond – Study in Britain Ltd. Throughout this policy “Canada Law from Abroad,” “CLFA,” “we”, “our" and “us” (or similar expressions) refer to the data controller, Across the Pond – Study in Britain, Ltd. “You” and “your” (or similar expressions) mean the person using our website, whether as a guest or registered user, an applicant, member of staff, contractor, or partnership organisation as outlined in our Terms and Conditions.

-CLFA take our obligations under the DPA and GDPR very seriously and will always ensure personal data is collected, handled, stored, and shared in a secure manner.
+CLFA take our obligations under the DPA, EU GDPR and UK GDPR very seriously and will always ensure personal data is collected, handled, stored, and shared in a secure manner.

 The following statement will summarise what personal data we collect, how we use it, and who we share it with.
 It will also provide guidance on your own rights as an individual and how to lodge a compliant to the Information Commissioner’s Office, the regulator for data protection in the UK.